Catherine Truitt: Western Governors University North Carolina

 Truitt received an offer in 2017 to serve as chancellor of a new North Carolina affiliate of the online college Western Governors University.
 She accepted and the school was established in October 2017.

 North Carolina superintendent of public instruction

 In the run-up to the 2020 elections, Truitt said she would consider a run for North Carolina superintendent of public instruction if incumbent Mark Johnson did not run again.
 Johnson announced his bid for lieutenant governor in November 2019, and Truitt subsequently entered the race for state superintendent.

 Truitt defeated state representative D. Craig Horn in the Republican primary.
 In the general election, Truitt defeated Democrat Jen Mangrum.
 She was sworn in on January 2, 2021, and repeated her oath at Governor Roy Cooper's inaugural ceremony on January 9.

+Truitt ran for reelection in 2024, but was defeated in the Republican primary by Michele Morrow.

 Electoral history

 Personal life

 Truitt lives in Cary, North Carolina with her husband, Jeff Truitt, a reservist in the U.S. Navy.
 They have three children.